elastic/examples/MonitoringKubernetes/README.md

 ### Create an Elastic Cloud deployment
-You can use Elastic Cloud ( http://cloud.elastic.co ), or a local deployment, or deploy containers from https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html
+You can use Elastic Cloud ( http://cloud.elastic.co ), or a local deployment.  whichever you choose, https://elastic.co/start will get you started.

 If this is your first experience with the Elastic stack I would recommend Elastic Cloud; and don't worry, you do not need a credit card.